scottgal/mostlylucidweb/Mostlylucid/Markdown/the-problem-with-resumes.md

 citation becomes stale.
 A skill cannot quietly survive in a detached keyword list after its only supporting passage has disappeared.

-## JobML Is the Full Citation Ledger
+## JobML Is the Portable Citation Record

 [JobML 0.1](https://github.com/scottgal/lucidRESUME/blob/main/docs/jobml-0.1.md)
-is the small format I built around that idea.
+is the small interchange format I built around that idea.
 The editable source contains ordinary Markdown and a fenced YAML block.
 The Markdown is the authored document.
 The YAML records claims and points each one back to evidence in the prose or to an external source.

 The rule at the centre of it is: